stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2021-09-18-embodiment-for-nerds/index.md

 #### Free improv

 The next step was thanks to the Kotowski twins, my close friends.
-They were attending workshops that were an exploration of contact with body and emotions.
+They were attending workshops that were an exploration of contact with one's body and emotions.
 I used to mock them that they were “opening their chakras”, looking down at a workshop that isn’t aimed at developing concrete skills.
 However, during one intense event, I heard from them:

 > If it weren’t for free improv, I’d have gone crazy stuck inside my head.